BenjaminAnding/ENGL365PROJ4/_classPages/MATH270.markdown

 Definitions, properties, and applications of derivatives and integrals.
 Graphing calculator required.

 # Summary:
 Calculus I teaches you limits, derivatives, and integrals as well as their uses.

+# Hours:
 4 Credit hours, 4 Lecture hours.

 # Difficulty:  7/10